RodgerOliver/ethical-hacking/README.md

 A Website is a server that when accessed retrieves a web page.

-When your browser requests a web site, the URL is translated to an IP address by a DNS server, then the IP is sent back to your computer and then the computer will connect with the server and the server will give back a response for the computer.
+When your browser requests a website, the URL is translated to an IP address by a DNS server, then the IP is sent back to your computer and then the computer will connect with the server and the server will give back a response for the computer.

 There can be two types of IP addresses.
 When the server hosts only one website this site has a **dedicated IP**.
 When the server hosts various websites these sites have **shared IPs**.